Understanding The DCF Philippines USCIS Phase

 Processing Time Frame

 The IR-1 CR-1 Spouse Visa by DCF Philippines USCIS Phase is very quick compared to the stateside filing.
-Normally, the average DCF Philippines USCIS Phase processing time is 1.2 months.
+Normally, the average DCF Philippines USCIS Phase processing time is 1 to 2 months.
 On the other hand the USCIS processing time stateside is typically between 5 – 8 months.

 For the purpose of checking the current DCF Philippines USCIS Phase processing time, go to the USCIS Processing Time Information for International Operations Offices web page.
 To begin with, select “Manila Philippines” from the drop down menu.
 Afterwards, click on the “International Processing Time” box.
 As a result, the current DCF Philippines USCIS Phase processing time is shown.